Wholesaling As A Real Estate Agent: Strategy & FAQs ExplainedDec 28, 2023

-Fiduciary duties are hard and fast rules and seen in black and white, with little wiggle room for interpretation.
+*Fiduciary duties are hard and fast rules and are seen in black and white, with little wiggle room for interpretation:

 However, a Realtor can legally wholesale real estate if they stay within the legal boundaries of the relevant jurisdiction and appropriate ethical boundaries.

 How To Wholesale Real Estate As A Realtor